alansarkar/Youtube-viewer-Bash-script/README.md

 * Enter 'n' to switch through pages

 #### older verson folder
-This version is actually for Distributions  with stable repositories or older versions of packages <br >
+As this is my personal used script I'm just keeping the older scripts which are useless as youtube updates there sites just for future reference.
-If you have Debian stable or a  similiar distro. you might want to download this version to fixing the text output error<br >
+The old version were  actually for Distributions  either of old stable repositories or rolling versions of distros <br >